avigna/che-triples/README.md

 # che-triples
-## Prompt Stellar and Binary Black Hole Mergers from Chemically Homogeneous Evolution in Triples
+## Prompt stellar and binary black hole mergers in tight triples: Insights from chemically homogeneous evolution

 ## Documentation
 This repository has been developed to store the analysis and plotting scripts used in [Vigna-Gómez et al. 2025](https://arxiv.org/abs/2503.17006).